We believe that "one size fits one"

 In 2018, she was invited to become a fellow of the prestigious World Economic Forum ’Global Future Council of Virtual Reality and Augmented Reality’, to contribute to an interdisciplinary knowledge network dedicated to promoting innovative thinking to shape a sustainable and inclusive future for all.

-Co-Director, Interactive Media & Native Creativity Team Leader
+Co-Director, Interactive Media & Indigenous Creativity Team Leader

 Cheryl L’Hirondelle is an award-winning and community-engaged Indigenous (Cree/Halfbreed; German/Polish) multi- and interdisciplinary artist, singer/songwriter, curator and critical writer originally from the land now known as Canada, whose creative practice investigates the dynamism of nêhiyawak cosmology in a contemporary time-place continuum.
 Her Masters of Inclusive Design (IDRC/OCAD University, Toronto) introduced and expounded on Indigenous concepts of radical inclusivity and sonic survivance and is further expanding these theories in inclusive practice at SMARTlab as part of her PhD, which is in its final year.
 She holds a prestigious IRC EPS Postgraduate Award for this work.